dwalend/blog/_posts/2015-02-28-Enron-Thing.md

      your session?
 I can re-run each line except the last one.
      [y/n]

 How civilized, but not quite what I wanted for a finale.
-It's only 1700 email addresses, so sortBy should be fine.
+It's only 1700 email transmissions, so sortBy should be fine.
 A quick search lead to [a bug report vs Scala 2.11.5](https://issues.scala-lang.org/browse/SI-9099), already fixed in 2.11.6.
 Switching to 2.11.4 got through the trouble.

-Here's a list of the people with the 10 highest betweenness values in April 2000 at Enron:
+Here's a list of the addresses with the 10 highest betweenness values in April 2000 at Enron:

     (steven.kean@enron.com,53260.58012691413)
     (jeff.dasovich@enron.com,59156.98903661527)